 Sailing conversation questions

 A seafaring discussion activity for classes about the ocean or outdoors.
-The difficult vocabulary to revise before starting this worksheet include – seasick, sailor, captain, against, rough, emergency, navy, compare, harbour, port, survive, and adrift.
+The difficult vocabulary to revise before starting this worksheet include – seasick, sailor, captain, against, rough, emergency, navy, compare, harbor, port, survive, and adrift.

 The sailing conversation questions are –